Woolball/job-catcher/README.md

 ```
 ## Configuration

-- **Search Terms & Keywords:** Entered by the user at runtime.
+- **Search Parameters:** Modify default job search parameters directly in `app.py`
-- **Search Terms & Keywords:** Other search parameters can be modified directly in the app.py script.
+- **Results Storage:** By default, results are stored in a CSV file under the `data/` directory.
-- **Database:** The SQLite database is used for caching search results and is stored in the data/ directory.
+- **Customizing Matching Models:** You are welcome to modify or replace the SBERT and TF-IDF models in app.py to experiment with different matching strategies.

 ## Contributing